Zynox-Tech/CRM-WinForms-App/README.md

 ### Developed by **Zynox Tech**

-Building Modern Technology Solutions for Businesses
+**Building Modern Technology Solutions for Businesses and Organizations**

 </div>